A Friendly Monster

 Pros: -Incredible use of natural surroundings and elevation.
 Best i've ever seen.
 Makes it that much more enjoyable.

--3 tee boxes - wonderful for beginners to advance
+-3 tee options - wonderful for beginners to advanced

 -Alternate basket locations (6 holes - 3 front, 3 back)